YvesZHI/FallingCode/README.md

 <br>Besides, the `colorValue` is optional and its range is [0, 255].

 ### Attention ###
-Some `pts`-tpye remote terminal may not work as expected as the coordinate of terminal is transformed by the `pts`-type remote terminal.
+Some `pts`-tpye remote terminal may not work as expected, the reason is that the coordinate of terminal is transformed by the `pts`-type remote terminal.

 ### Additional... ###